 Knowing how to clean binoculars inside is important in every binoculars maintenance.
 Whether you are learning how to clean old binoculars or your new pair, doing it the proper way will ensure the long life of these devices and also giving you better images.

-Its very import to clean your binoculars because a lot of stuff gets in there when you are out on your outdoor adventurers.
+Its very important to clean your binoculars because a lot of stuff gets in there when you are out on your outdoor adventures.
 So, removing the dust and debris that gets stuck in there is important.
 But it is also worthwhile mentioning that you don’t want to clean your binoculars very often.

 The reason is that the lenses are coated with a layer reflective and a protective coating or more coatings.
 Most high-quality binoculars are coated anyway.
 What this lens coating does is to allow a greater amount of light through the lenses to create clearer, brighter and sharper images.

 If you clean them very often, the coatings will wear off or get messed up leaving the lenses uncoated.
 This is not good.
 Plus, if you clean them incorrectly, you can damage the lenses as well. scratched lenses cause blur or distorted images.

 Binocular Cleaning kit

 In the market, you will find binoculars cleaning kits which can also be used for camera or scope lenses as well.
 If you are lucky enough and your pair comes with a cleaning kit.
 Lucky you!.
 Otherwise, you can grab them separately in a supermarket.
 Here are the items you will need to clean your binoculars properly.